Bedrock-OSS/bedrock-wiki/docs/commands/block-states.md

 A list of all the block states currently available within Bedrock can be found at: https://learn.microsoft.com/en-us/minecraft/creator/reference/content/blockreference/examples/blockstateslist

-Note; in the site block states may be written as one word but make sure to separate them with underscores `_` when typing in commands.
+Note: In the site block states may be written as one word but make sure to separate them with underscores `_` when typing in commands.

 Example: `buttonPressedBit` → `"button_pressed_bit"`